octoscorp/octoscorp.github.io/_posts/2025-11-02-chcon-2025-badge-challenge.md

 - No failed-login timeout
 - No obvious difference in console output between any basic response (including `passwordle`)

-<h4> Overcomplicating things </h4>
+### Tangent 2: Overcomplicating things

-Passwordle is an odd prompt to receive - I was expecting this prompt to behave like Wordle.
+Passwordle is an odd prompt to receive - I was expecting this prompt to behave like Wordle, showing some form of output in response to the password.
 A quick google search reveals there's an online game that does this - maybe the device wants today's answer?

 ```
 ⬜🟨⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜